laf0rge/onomondo-eim/README.md

 * `rest_timeout_noshow`: Configure timeout until an order/procedure must start.
 * `rest_timeout_expired`: Configure timeout until the REST API user must lookup/delete the order via the REST API

+### vm.args

+* See also: https://www.erlang.org/doc/man/erl.html
+* mnesia dir: configure the location of the mnesia database.
+The default setting will store the database in `./_rel/onomondo_eim_release/db`.

-#### timeout behavior
+#### Timeout Behavior

-The three REST API related timeouts (`rest_timeout_`) serve the purpose that the underlying REST database of the REST API won't overflow over time in case REST API users fail to monitor their orders and most importantly delete their orders when done.
+The three REST API related timeouts (`rest_timeout_`) serve the purpose that the underlying REST database of the REST API won't overflow over time in case REST API users fail to monitor their orders and most importantly, delete their orders when done.

 * The timeout `rest_timeout_stuck` gurds against stuck orders.
 Orders may get stuck due to communication errors between SMDP+ or IPAd.
 When a procedure is stuck for too long it gets marked as done and an appropriate error code is communicated to the REST API user.
-Since the overall time a procedure usually won't take more than a few minutes (usually below one minute) 300 sec. would be a good compromise here.
+Since a procedure usually won't take more than a few minutes (usually below one minute) 300 sec. would be a good compromise here.

 * The timeout `rest_timeout_noshow` guards against IPAd/eUICCs that fail to show up.
 When an order is placed the IPAd is expected to poll the eIM within a reasonable amount of time.
-When the IPAd fails to poll for some reason the order gets marked as done and an appropriate error code is communicated to the REST API user.
-Usually the polling is triggered through some side channel or the polling happens regularly.
+When the IPAd fails to poll for some reason, the order gets marked as done and an appropriate error code is communicated to the REST API user.
+Usually the polling is triggered through some side channel or the polling happens periodically.
 Depending on the situation the timeout may be set to several hours or even days.
 In any case it should not be lower than `rest_timeout_stuck` for obvious reasons.
 A recommended timeout value would be 1800 (30 min).

 * The timeout `rest_timeout_expired` guards against careless REST API users.
 As mentioned already, the REST API user is expected to carefully monitor his orders and delete them on his own responsibility.
 However, it may be that a REST API user fails to monitor an order he created.
-To prevent the database from gradually overflowing such orders will be expired.
+To prevent the database from gradually overflowing, such orders will be expired.
 This means they are deleted silently.
 Depending on the situation and the quality of the tooling that operates the REST API, this timeout can be set generously (hours, days or even weeks).
-In any case the timeout should not be set lower than `rest_timeout_noshow` for obvious reasons.
+In any case, the timeout should not be set lower than `rest_timeout_noshow` for obvious reasons.
 A recommended timeout value would be 86400 (24h)

-### vm.args

-* See also: https://www.erlang.org/doc/man/erl.html
-* mnesia dir: configure the location of the mnesia database.
-The default setting will store the database in `./_rel/onomondo_eim_release/db`.

 REST API
 --------

 The REST API offered by onomondo-eim is a powerful interface to manage a fleet of eUICCs.
-The REST API lets the user trigger profile downloads and offers full access to all PSMOs and ECOs that are specified in SGP.32.
+The REST API lets the user trigger profile downloads and offers full access to all PSMOs and ECOs that are specified in GSMA SGP.32.

 ### Facilities